contagon/handbook/handbook/4-leadership-in-the-church-of-jesus-christ.md

 In councils, leaders meet under the direction of presiding officers to discuss ways to help individuals and families.
 They prayerfully seek to know God’s will (see [Doctrine and Covenants 41:2–3](https://www.churchofjesuschrist.org/study/scriptures/dc-testament/dc/41.2-3?lang=eng#p2)).
 Guided by the Holy Ghost, they work together to determine effective ways to serve members of their organizations.

 As a Church leader, seek to build unity among those you serve, helping them be “of one heart and one mind” ([Moses 7:18](https://www.churchofjesuschrist.org/study/scriptures/pgp/moses/7.18?lang=eng#p18)).
-If you are part of a council or presidency, build unity by counseling together, sharing honest feelings and ideas, and listening (see [Doctrine and Covenants 88:122](https://www.churchofjesuschrist.org/study/scriptures/dc-testament/dc/88.122?lang=eng#p122); see also [chapter 7](7.md)).
+If you are part of a council or presidency, build unity by counseling together, sharing honest feelings and ideas, and listening (see [Doctrine and Covenants 88:122](https://www.churchofjesuschrist.org/study/scriptures/dc-testament/dc/88.122?lang=eng#p122); see also [chapter 7](7.md) in this handbook).

 If you are a council member, unite to support and sustain the decisions of the person who presides in the council.